robotology/robotology-superbuild/doc/conda-forge.md

 conda install -c robotology yarp icub-main
 ~~~

-While if you want to simulate the iCub in Gazebo, you can install `icub-models` and `gazebo-yarp-plugins`:
+In addition, if you want to simulate the iCub in Gazebo, you should also install `icub-models` and `gazebo-yarp-plugins`:
 ~~~
 conda install -c robotology gazebo-yarp-plugins icub-models
 ~~~

-If you want to develop some C++ code on the top of this libraries, it is recommended to also install the necessary compiler and development tools directly in the same environment:
+If you want to develop some C++ code on the top of these libraries, it is recommended to also install the necessary compiler and development tools directly in the same environment:
 ~~~
 conda install compilers cmake pkg-config make ninja
 ~~~